TheDataCode/Data_wrangling_project/README.md

 ### DATA WRANGLING

 Each dataset was transformed and merged into one master dataframe: twitter-archive-master.csv' which was used for analysis phase
-Find a detailed report on the wrangling phase from the 'wrangle_report.pynb' file

 ### INSIGHTS